[photo from instagram. follow: TheDelicious]

 No, no, I am not about to quit my "job" with TasteSpotting.
 I am not about to "quit" blogging on The Delicious Life.
 But I decided to do something this week that exists in the same realm of dramatic, somewhat drastic, and totally scary LIFE decisions.
 Right afterward, I braised shortribs.
 I do not know if it is coincidence that this is the third time in the last six years I have braised shortribs, all three times in the context of (overcoming) fear.

 I stopped myself before starting though.
-What is this recipe is flawed?
-What if the pot is too big?
-What if the meat is bad?
+What if this recipe is flawed?
+If the pot is too big?
+Or the meat is bad?
 What if I can't afford my rent?
-What if I can't afford anything?
+If I can't afford anything?
 What if I have to go back to a corporate job?
 What if I can't even get a job?
-What if I disappoint my family?

 I don't have a real plan; just an idea, a lot of passion, and even more to lose.
 I am fucking terrified.